Comprehensive Eye Exam in Houston, Tx

 - Nearly 3 million people have glaucoma, but half do not even realize it because more often than not there are no warning symptoms.

-When you are in need of a detailed eye exam, performed by the best eye doctors in Houston, Tx, look to Vision Source Meyer Park, office of Dr. Lai.
 We are dedicated to exceeding our patient’s expectations and offer a wide variety of appointment times Monday through Saturday for your convenience.
-Give our office a call today to receive your eye exam from a Vision Source Houston optometrist today!
+Give our office a call and schedule your eye exam with the best Vision Source Houston optometrist today!